xmtp/libxmtp/xmtp_mls/IDENTITY.md

 ### Installation registration

 XMTP installations consist of a long-lived Ed25519 key-pair (the 'installation key') and are identified via the Ethereum addressing format.
-The public installation key is used as the `signature_key` in all MLS leaf nodes, and is associated with the account's wallet via a wallet-signed credential.
+The public installation key is used as the `signature_key` in all MLS leaf nodes and nowhere else, and is associated with the account's wallet via a wallet-signed credential.
 Every new app installation gains messaging access as follows:

 1. The new Ed25519 key pair (installation key) is generated and stored on the device.
 2. The app prompts the user to sign the public key with their Ethereum wallet.
 The user is expected to inspect the text and reject the signing request if the data is invalid, for example if the displayed time is incorrect.
 The format for version 1 of the association text is as follows: